(Approved by membership February 22, 2010)

 To cooperate with other labor organizations in particular and other segments of our society in the achievement of common goals.

-Graduate students enrolled at the UW-Madison, graduate students on a leave of absence and employees of affiliated labor organizations shall be eligible for membership in the Association.
+Graduate students enrolled at the UW-Madison, graduate students on a leave of absence, former graduate students who have performed exemplary service on behalf of the TAA, and employees of affiliated labor organizations shall be eligible for membership in the Association.

 A member in good standing is one who carries out the directives, supports the policies, and pays all dues approved by the membership of the Association.
 People who paid dues in the spring semester and who do not have an appointment with the UW-Madison or UW-Extension in the summer, shall not be required to pay summer dues to maintain good standing.